FC Nafkom Brovary

+Nafkom stands for the name of the firm owned by the club's investors.

 History

 The professional club was formed in 2001 in Irpin, Kyiv Oblast in the name of Nafkom-Akademia under the auspices of the Financial and Commercial Educational Institution (UFEI) that is in Irpin.
 In 2002 there was another club from Brovary that competed in the Ukrainian Amateur Cup.

 In 2008–2009, Oleh Fedorchuk was a manager of the club.

 Nafkom withdrew after the 2008–09 season completed failing to receive a professional license.
 Many players along with a football manager Oleh Fedorchuk joined FC Nyva Vinnytsia.